Got a question? We have some answers.

 Many of the best therapists in Boston don't accept in-network insurance, because the insurance providers simply don't pay them enough.
 We decided not to accept in-network insurance to match our clients with the best therapists Boston has to offer.

 For more information about the benefits of self-paying or using out-of-network benefits to pay for therapy, see this blog post.

 How do out of network benefits work?

 If you have a PPO plan, you may be able to use out-of-network benefits to pay for therapy.
 This means that your insurance provider will offset the cost of a session with any licensed therapist.
-The specific percentage covered depends from plan to plan.
-To find out your percentage, you can call your insurance provider directly.
+This question is so frequently asked that we created a whole guide to using out-of-network benefits.
+See here for more information.